 Table 1 displays the pedagogical skills and competencies courses designed to equip students with the necessary knowledge, skills, and techniques for effective teaching and learning.
 The preparation and development of pedagogical skill courses are in line with syllabuses for primary schools in Tanzania (Ministry of Education 2005); these courses include literacy teaching methods and strategies, science teaching methods and strategies, and social science teaching methods and strategies.
 However, Microteaching one and two takes place in December each year during DPTE intensive face-to-face.
 In the intensive face-to-face, student teachers are taught for two weeks.
 Microteaching is done for first-year students, and each student prepares a lesson for 20 minutes on any subject from the Tanzanian primary syllabus for presentation.
 And presents.
 Comments are given from fellow students and instructors.
 In the context of Microteaching 2, second-year students must undergo a one-hour examination.
 The exam assesses students' ability to apply their professional competencies and pedagogical skills (from the pedagogical skills subject shared by all students) from the first and second years of the program to real-world teaching.

-Table 2: Professional Competencies Subjects
+Table 2.
+Professional Competencies Subjects